UN votes to allow Ukraine’s Zelenskyy to give virtual speech

 The document that was approved expresses concern that leaders of “peace-loving“ U.N. sovereign nations can’t participate in person “for reasons beyond their control owing to ongoing foreign invasion, aggression, military hostilities that do not allow safe departure from and return to their countries, or the need to discharge their national defense and security duties and functions.”

-The document, which had more than 50 co-sponsors, permits Zelenskyy to submit a pre-recorded statement to be played in the General Assembly hall.
+The document, which was proposed by Ukraine and had more than 50 co-sponsors, permits Zelenskyy to submit a pre-recorded statement to be played in the General Assembly hall.
 It stresses that this will not set a precedent for future high-level assembly meetings.

 The document refers to the General Assembly resolution adopted at an emergency special session on March 2 — six days after Russia’s Feb.
 24 invasion of Ukraine — demanding an immediate halt to Moscow’s offensive and withdrawal of all Russian troops.
 The vote on the resolution, titled “Aggression against Ukraine,” was 141-5 with 35 abstentions.